ZKemstedt/adventofcode2020/c_notes.md

+## About getline.c
+Aparently it is not explicitly part of the standard library but rather some POSIX extension, for this reason it is not available on windows ._.

-## macro to get the number of elements in an arrray
+## Macro to get the number of elements in an arrray
 ```c
 #define NELEMS(x) (sizeof(x) / sizeof((x)[0]))